 - Reasonable Debt-to-Income Ratio.
 You’ll need to demonstrate that you have a steady income that will enable you to pay off your debt.
 Lenders will evaluate this by calculating your debt-to-income ratio, which represents how much of your income is going directly to pay off any debt obligations.
 Calculate your debt-to-income ratio by dividing your monthly debt payments (including student loans, credit card payments, mortgages, car payments, etc.) by your gross monthly income.

 Check out the College Ave Refinancing Pre Qualification Tool

 The Best Time to Refinance Your Student Loans

 Refinancing student loans can be done through banks, credit unions, and online private lenders.
-When refinancing your existing loans, the goal is often to secure a lower interest rate, pay less each month, or to simplify your life by reducing the number of monthly payments you need to keep track of.
+If you’re wondering exactly when to refinance student loans, keep in mind that, the goal is often to secure a lower interest rate, pay less each month, or to simplify your life by reducing the number of monthly payments you need to keep track of.
 But refinancing isn’t right for everyone.
-Be sure to research your options.
+Should you choose to refinance your student loans, be sure to research your options.
 If you do decide to refinance your student loans, you’ll want to make sure that you’re in a good position to repay your new loan responsibly.